-Eastertide poems celebrating Christ’s resurrection, His ascension, and the Spirit’s coming.
+These Eastertide poems celebrate Christ’s resurrection, His ascension, and the coming of the Holy Spirit.

 For forty days, Christ walked among His followers, bringing comfort and wisdom.
 Then, on Ascension Day, He returned to heaven, promising that He would always be with us.
 This promise was fulfilled on Pentecost, when the Holy Spirit descended, filling hearts with strength and courage.